-- Swallowing difficulties are occasional.
+- Swallowing difficulties are frequent (more often due to central involvement than primary muscular impairment).
 Signs and symptoms of swallowing difficulties such as a meal time longer than 30 minutes, recurrent chest infections, unintentional weight loss, and choking when eating or drinking should be considered. - Severe bulbar dysfunction increases the patient risk for aspiration and hampers the elimination of airway secretions.
 In addition, it may impede successful use of NIV. - In case of choking use MI-E or manual assisted coughing; if it is ineffective consider emergent tracheal intubation.